mui/material-ui/docs/pages/blog/lab-tree-view-to-mui-x.md

 As opposed to the MUI Core library, which leans on the open-source community for support, MUI X components require several full-time developers dedicated to engineering and ongoing maintenance.

-MUI X components are available under two licenses:
+MUI X components are available under three licenses:

 - MUI X is MIT licensed, so it's free to use.
 - MUI X Pro includes the most advanced features and is commercially licensed.